PublicDomainRelease/MODFLOW-LGR/readme.txt

 D. TESTING

-Test data for example 3 in the LGR documentation are provided to verify that MODFLOW-LGR is correctly installed and running on the system.
-The directory MFLGR.1_0\test-run contains the input data for running the test.
-Directory MFLGR.1_0\test-out contains the output files from running the test.
+Test data for example 3 in the original LGR documentation (USGS Techniques and Methods 6-A12) and the example with two refined areas in the new LGR documentation (USGS Techniques and Methods 6-A21) are provided to verify that MODFLOW-LGR is correctly installed and running on the system.
+The directory mflgr.1_1\test-run contains the input data for running the tests.
+Directory mflgr.1_1\test-out contains the output files from running the tests.

-The directory MFLGR.1_0\test-run can be used to conveniently run the test without destroying the original results in the MFLGR.1_0\test-out directory.
-The LGR control file is ex3.lgr.
-Thetest can be run by entering the control file when executing MODFLOW-LGR.
-MODFLOW-LGR should be run in a command-prompt window with the current directory being MFLGR.1_0\test-run.
-The output files that are created in MFLGR.1_0\test-run can then be compared to those in MFLGR.1_0\test-out.
+Directory mflgr.1_1\test-run can be used to conveniently run the tests without destroying the original results in directory mflgr.1_1\test-out.
+MODFLOW-LGR should be run in a command-prompt window with the current directory being mflgr.1_1\test-run.
+The LGR control file for example 3 is ex3.lgr.
+The control file for the example with two refined areas is dualrefine.lgr.
+The output files that are created in mflgr.1_1\test-run can then be compared to those in mflgr.1_1\test-out.

 E. COMPILING

-The executable file provided in MFLGR.1_0\bin was created using the Intel Visual Fortran 9.0 and Microsoft Visual C++ .NET compilers.
-Although an executable version of the program is provided, the source code is provided in the mfLGR.1_0\src directory so that MODFLOW can be recompiled if necessary.
+The executable file provided in mflgr.1_1\bin was created using the Intel Visual Fortran 9.1 and Microsoft Visual C++ .NET compilers.
+Although an executable version of the program is provided, the source code is provided in the mflgr.1_1\src directory so that MODFLOW can be recompiled if necessary.
 However, the USGS cannot provide assistance to those compiling MODFLOW.
 In general, the requirements are a Fortran compiler, a compatible C compiler, and the knowledge of using the compilers.

 The C compiler is used for the GMG solver.
 If a compatible C compiler is not available, the GMG solver can be removed so that only a Fortran compiler is required.
-File Nogmg.txt in MFLGR.1_0\src contains instructions for removing GMG from MODFLOW.
+File Nogmg.txt in mflgr.1_1\src contains instructions for removing GMG from MODFLOW.